HEART – Helping you live independently at home

 We may then visit you in your home to carry out a further assessment, explain the grant process, and assist with completion of application forms and any required means test.

 We will also prepare a schedule of works and arrange for a quotation(s) from suitable contractors.
 We will liaise with your contractor and ensure works are carried out in a satisfactory manner and to a good standard.
 Your contractor and/ or HEART will provide any necessary certification of the works and obtain any necessary Building Notice or Planning Approval.

-The HEART Service charge a fee for of 12.5%.
+The HEART Service charge a fee of 15%.
 The fee, together with other fees associated with the works is normally grant paid for by the grant.